syntasso/workshop/installing-a-promise/README.md

 ```
 <br>

-Navigate to http://localhost:8080 and log in with the credentials you copy from the below commands.
+Navigate to http://localhost:8080 and log in with the credentials you get below.
 <br>

 Copy and paste the Jenkins username into the login page